Seteeri/Particle/snippets/notes/PARTICLE.md

    * Atoms: Implement string/atom/list, eval functionality [Mon...]
      * Create particle for pointer
+       * Pointer is a cons cell
+         * If CDR is a  list, becomes a list
+         * If CDR is an atom, becomes an atom
      * Eval [Done]
        * Test functions on data (syms)
          * Define colors for non-str types aka nums, box, isyms